michellelclement/meatblog/README.md

 Thank you to Slack members and Pauld0051for testing out the website and highlighting a display issue on his mobile, and Ivan Branimir Skoric for his help in directing me to the answers I needed for internal page linking.

 I would also like to extend my thanks to the Tutors who helped me solve many of my bugs.
-These include Stephen Moody, Cormac Lawlor and Johann Alberts.
+These include Stephen Moody, Cormac Lawlor, Roman and Johann Alberts.